-In this paper, I describe, illustrate, and analyze the considerable conceptual, substantive, and practical benefit and added value that a direct parameter inversion from the ISS provides in comparison with all current indirect inverse methods (e.g., AVO and FWI) for amplitude analysis goals and objectives.
-A direct method provides (1) a solution that we (the seismic industry) can have confidence that it is in fact solving the defined problem of interest and (2) in addition, when the method does not improve the drilling decisions, then we know that the issue is that the problem of interest is not the problem that we need to be interested in.
-On the other hand, indirect methods such as AVO and FWI have a plethora of approaches and paths, and when less-than-satisfactory results occur, we do not know whether the issue is the chosen problem of interest or the choice among innumerable indirect solutions, or both.
+In this paper, we describe, illustrate and analyze the considerable conceptual, substantive and practical benefit and added-value that a direct parameter inversion from the inverse scattering series provides in comparison with all current indirect inverse methods (e.g., AVO and FWI) for amplitude analysis goals and objectives.
+A direct method provides a solution that: (1) we can have confidence is a solution to the defined problem of interest and (2) if the method doesn't improve drilling decisions, then we know that the issue is the problem of interest is not the problem that we need to be interested in.
+On the other hand, indirect methods like AVO and FWI, have a plethora of approaches and paths, and when less than satisfactory results occur we don't know whether the issue is the chosen problem of interest or the choice among innumerable indirect solutions.